neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 	SetEnv FLOW_CONTEXT Production

 .. note::
-	The concept of contexts and why do you want contexts, is explained in the	next chapter «Configuration».
+	The concept of contexts and their benefits is explained in the next chapter «Configuration».

 Welcome to Flow
 ---------------